Islandora-Devops/isle-buildkit/README.md

-deleteEligibleDockerHubTags - Delete eligible tags from DockerHub 'islandora/cache' Repository. getDockerHubTagsEligibleForDeletion - Gets the tags eligible for removal from DockerHub 'islandora/cache' Repository. getDockerHubToken - Gets the login token required for interacting with DockerHub Rest API. getProtectedDockerHubTags - Gets the tags which should not be removed by DockerHub cleanup inactive tags task.
+deleteEligibleDockerHubTags - Delete eligible tags from DockerHub 'islandora/cache' Repository. getDockerHubTagsEligibleForDeletion - Gets the tags eligible for removal from DockerHub 'islandora/cache' Repository. getDockerHubToken - Gets the login token required for interacting with DockerHub Rest API.

 Isle Reports tasks
 ------------------